 How to get back online selling CBD oil

-You’ve just gotten your CBD merchant account shut down, you know how stressful that can be.
+You’ve just gotten your CBD merchant account shut down; you know how stressful that can be.
 Now the real work begins.
 CBD Oil and many other industries require more oversight and security than your standard payment gateway or traditional merchant account.
 This is why it is referred to as “high-risk” in the e-commerce industry.
 Don’t worry though, because this is where we at Tasker Payment Gateways LLC can help you step by step to get your established e-commerce business back up and running.
-Feel free to contact us and we will offer our assistance with no upfront fees or any obligations sign up for services.
+Feel free to contact us, and we will offer our assistance with no upfront fees or any obligations sign up for services.
 We will take the time to educate you and help you integrate your site so you can start selling again as soon as possible.

-In order to get you up and running, you will need not only a payment gateway to connect to your shopping cart but also an appropriate merchant account that is suited for selling CBD Oil.
+To get you up and running, you will need not only a payment gateway to connect to your shopping cart but also an appropriate merchant account that is suited for selling CBD Oil.
 We have an extensive network of contacts and can find the best fit for your needs.
 Get in touch, and we’ll happily help you start your CBD e-commerce business, generally with no upfront fees.

 Credit cards and payment gateways for CBD